 1. Identify areas for improvement: Maintenance KPI metrics provide valuable insights into how well maintenance processes are performing.
 By identifying areas for improvement, organizations can optimize their maintenance strategies and improve asset reliability.

-2. Reduce downtime: By tracking metrics such as MTTR and PMP, organizations can identify opportunities to reduce downtime and improve equipment availability.
+2. Reduce downtime: By tracking metrics such as MTTR and PM, organizations can identify opportunities to reduce downtime and improve equipment availability.

 3. Increase efficiency: By measuring OEE, organizations can identify areas where equipment is not being utilized efficiently, and take steps to optimize utilization.